Return of Title IV Funds

-The School will issue a grant overpayment notice to the student within 30 days from the date the school’s determination that student withdrew and the student MUST either:
+The University will issue a grant overpayment notice to the student within 30 days from the date the University’s determination that student withdrew and the student MUST either:

-- Repay the overpayment in full to Huntington University of Health Sciences
+- Repay the overpayment in full to Huntington University of Health Sciences, OR

 - Sign a repayment agreement with the U.S. Department of Education.

-Student is not required to return the overpayment if this amount is equal to or less than 50% of the total grant assistance that was disbursed /or could have been disbursed.
+Students are not required to return the overpayment if the amount is equal to or less than 50% of the total grant assistance that was disbursed /or could have been disbursed.
 The student is also not required to return an overpayment if the amount is $50 or less.

 Refund vs. Return to Title IV

-The requirements for the Title IV, HEA program funds when a student withdraws are separate from any refund policy that the School may have for credit balances on student accounts.
-Therefore, the student may still owe funds to the school to cover unpaid institutional charges.
-The School may also charge the student for any Title IV, HEA program funds that they were required to return on his/her behalf.
+The requirements for the Title IV, HEA program funds when a student withdraws are separate from any refund policy that the University may have for credit balances on student accounts.
+Therefore, the student may still owe funds to the university to cover unpaid institutional charges.
+The University may also charge the student for any Title IV, HEA program funds that they were required to return on his/her behalf.